-Music Appreciation and History is a onesemester survey of the Western music

-tradition, from the chant of the Middle Ages

-to the art music of this century.
-It includes

-study of the major composers, genres, and

-forms of each period.
-An understanding of

-musical style through repeated listening is

-a primary goal of the class.
+3 Credits (3 Lecture 0 Lab 0 Shop) 3 Hrs/Wk (3 Hrs.
+Lecture) 15 wks Music Appreciation and History is a onesemester survey of the Western music tradition, from the chant of the Middle Ages to the art music of this century.
+It includes study of the major composers, genres, and forms of each period.
+An understanding of musical style through repeated listening is a primary goal of the class.

-MUS 111 Listening to Jazz
+MUS 111 Listening to Jazz 3 Credits (3 Lecture 0 Lab 0 Shop)

-3 Credits (3 Lecture 0 Lab 0 Shop) 3 Hrs/Wk (3 Hrs Lecture) 15 wks In this course the student will be able to demonstrate an understanding of the following concepts: The correct terms and usage to describe the fundamental musical elements of jazz, the origins of jazz and the characteristics of key stylistic periods from the music's inception until the present, the seminal artists and their important contributions.
-The students will be able to demonstrate the ability to: aurally recognize key historical styles of jazz, aurally recognize seminal jazz artists and corresponding masterworks as studied during the course of the semester, and write and speak coherently about jazz, using appropriate, basic terminology.
+3 Hrs/Wk (3 Hrs Lecture) 15 wks In this course the student will be able to demonstrate an understanding of the following concepts: The correct terms and usage to describe the fundamental musical elements of jazz, the origins of jazz and the characteristics of key stylistic periods from the music's inception until the present, the seminal artists and their important contributions.
+The students will be able to demonstrate the ability to: aurally recognize key historical styles of jazz; aurally recognize seminal jazz artists and corresponding masterworks as studied in the course; write and speak coherently about jazz, using appropriate terminology.